 Begin contacting college coaches whose programs you would be interested in being a part of.
 Use the Bay to Bay email template to get started!

-As a reminder, college coaches can not contact you directly until September 1st of your Junior year and therefore you will not receive a response to your email from coaches.
+As a reminder, college coaches can not contact you directly until June 15th after Sophomore year and therefore you will not receive a response to your email from coaches.

 - Check with your counselor to make sure you are on track to graduate on time.